 - The AC supply plenum (inside yellow box on left) sits on top of the air handler, goes thru the AC closet ceiling and connects the air handler to the ducting in the attic. - The supply plenum is almost always fiberglass lined (surface has nooks and crannies like an English muffin).
-Collects dust. - Dust + Moisture from the blower below = Mold Growth and resultant odors and irritation.
+Collects dust. - Dust + Moisture + Cold Air = Mold Growth and resultant odors and irritation.